 Congress, the lawmaking branch of the U.S. government, is divided into two chambers: the Senate and the House of Representatives.
-A "term" of Congress is two years long (defined by the election cycle), and begins on January 3 of every odd-numbered year.
-Each year of a Congress' term is called a "session," referred to as either the first or second session of the Congress.
+A "Congress" is two years in duration and is defined by the election cycle.
+Each new Congress begins on January 3 of every odd-numbered year.
+Each year of a Congress is called a "session," referred to as either the first or second session of the Congress (e.g., 2021 is the 1st session of the 117th Congress).